snowbear2009/Git_Training/README.md

 Hello
 I made changes here massive changes so big
+This is new now again